 Next President in train

 We had our own political event at the College with the first ever Presidential hustings.
 The three candidates (Kam Bhui, Adrian James and Pamela Taylor) each gave a short summary of their election manifestos.
 They then answered questions from the audience as well as some that had been sent in beforehand.
 All three did brilliantly, I don’t think I could have coped so well at their stage.
-The hustings were filmed and are available to view on the website.

 The elections open on 11 December and close on 8 January with the winner being announced immediately after.
 They will then enter an intensive 6 months training course in train seat finding and ensuring they always have a biscuit handy before taking over from me at the International Congress in Edinburgh in July.

 Preparations for Congress 2020 are well underway.
 We have some very exciting keynote speakers lined up, which we will be able to reveal very shortly, and have had the usual fantastic set of submissions by potential speakers.
 The Congress committee will be working hard over the next few weeks to look at all of these and to put a programme together.
 I’m already looking forward to it, it’s always good to be in Scotland and Edinburgh is such a beautiful city.